-With our remaining time, we tamed and moved some cords in Suzanne’s office and strategized for future sessions.
+With our remaining time, we tamed and moved some electrical cords in her office.

 Looking relieved when our session ended, Suzanne said that I had been a catalyst for her to continue with some smaller projects that wouldn’t need my help.
 Success!

 On a bright, sunny (and not freezing!)
 February Saturday morning, I arrived at Jennifer and Ryan’s house.
 After sending their three children off for the day, Jennifer and I got to work.
 First, we moved some things around in the kitchen, and re-arranged some drawers.
 I recommended containers to hold small pieces, like batteries.
 Then, a bit hesitant and shyly, Jennifer asked if I would come upstairs to her daughter’s room.